treeverse/lakeFS/design/task-management-api.md

 dependencies.
 (As an option, we could set priorities and return tasks in priority order from `OwnTasks`, to allow `_SUCCESS` objects to be created before copying other objects.)
 Retries are handled by setting multiple per-copy attempts.

-### Concurrent dedupe batching

-1. For every created object, create a dedupe task.
-2. To perform a dedupe task, acquire its checksum (from computation or ETag) and set a task to write a dedupe record.
-3. Acquire tasks _many_ dedupe records at a time, and process those in batches.

 ## References